ZhenpengLai131/832201227_contacts_frontend-and-contacts_backend/832201227_contacts_backend/codestyle.md

 ### Database Interaction

-The `mysql2` library facilitates direct interaction with a MySQL database.
-With raw SQL queries, the approach remains straightforward and efficient, though care must be taken to prevent SQL injection attacks for security purposes.
+The code uses the `mysql2` library to interact directly with MySQL, employing raw SQL queries.
+This approach is straightforward and efficient, and with parameterized queries, it helps prevent SQL injection, enhancing security.

 ### Error Handling and Data Validation